 Observing the water seal area in the threechamber drainage system allows for further classifications.
-The patient's fluids or blood are collected in the first room.
-The water room is the second space.
-This forces air to leave the pleural space during exhalation and prevents air from entering during inhalation.
+The patient's fluids or blood are collected in the first chamber.
+The water is located inside the second chamber.
+This forces air to leave the pleural space during exhalation and prevent air from entering during inhalation.
 Air leaks are indicated by the presence of bubbles in the WSD system.
 When using three-chamber drainage, the amount of air leakage is usually indicated by the presence of bubbles in the air leak control, which measures it in a column from 1 to 7.
 The size of the air leak is seen by the extent of the bubbles in the column.
 The larger the size of the leak, the larger the column the bubbles reach.
-In general, if the air leak is less than 20 ml/min, the chest tube can be removed safely.(2)
+In general, if the air leak is less than 20 ml/min, the chest tube can be removed safely.2